ncri/ajaxify_rails/README.md

 ## Usage

+Call `Ajaxify.init()` in your layout's javascript.
+Do this as early as possible to ensure Ajaxify's interchangeable url schemes (history api vs. hash based urls) work most effectively.

+The later you call `init()`, the later potential redirects from one scheme to another are performed, which means the more unnecessary work the browser has to do.

 ### Content Area

 Ajaxify assumes that your app has a content container html tag with the id `main`.